htruong/1911-player/README.md

-Butt Minimal Music Player
+1911 Player
 ===

 Introduction
 --

-Butt minimal player helps you play HTML5 audio on the Raspberry Pi since 2013.
+1911 player -- playing HTML5 audio on the Raspberry Pi since 1911.

 Borrowed some javascript code from the [Go HTML5 Player](https://github.com/nf/goplayer) but with less [pain in the butt](https://github.com/panicsteve/cloud-to-butt) so it works with the Pi without bogging it down.